If you’re pregnant, you may wonder how COVID-19 could affect you and your baby. Get your questions answered.

 Your prenatal and postnatal care is important for your health and your baby’s.
-We urge all pregnant women who are well to attend to their care as normal.
-However, if you are pregnant and have symptoms of possible COVID-19 infection, call your OB/GYN or midwife for advice.
-You may need to delay your routine visits until the COVID-19 isolation period is over.
+We urge all pregnant patients who are well to attend their appointments.
+If, however, you are pregnant and have symptoms of possible coronavirus infection, call your OB/GYN or midwife for advice.
+You may need to delay your routine visits.

 Can someone come with me to my prenatal and postnatal appointments?